 Blog

-Overcoming Barriers to Breast Cancer Treatment
+Enhancing Access to Breast Cancer Treatment

 The U.S. has made great progress in breast cancer screening, early detection and treatment, lowering the death rate from breast cancer significantly.
-However, in rural states like Arkansas, many women still struggle to have their needs met due to financial, informational and transportation barriers that restrict their access to screening.
+However, in rural states like Arkansas, many women still struggle to have their needs met due to financial, informational and transportation challenges that restrict their access to screening.
 This blog provides information about the resources that providers can use to educate patients on cheaper, more convenient ways to get screened.

 Due to the pandemic, many clinics in Arkansas have closed or reduced their staffing.
 Now that the pandemic has slowed down, clinics are playing catch up.
 People are beginning to feel more comfortable going to the doctor again.
 Still, clinics have not increased their staffing and are often at maximum capacity.
 This has caused a backlog of about six months for some appointments, including breast cancer screenings.
 Women who have not been to the doctor since 2019 are now hoping to schedule appointments for breast exams, but they cannot be seen for at least six months.
 Luckily, the Arkansas Department of Health (ADH) has developed services focused on convenience and efficiency that allow women more access to breast exams and cancer screenings.